FeiLiu52/TVT-code/README.md

-# TVT-Code: Network Service Computing Node Selection Algorithms
+# TVT-Code

 This project implements and compares different algorithms for selecting computing nodes in network services.
+This work has submitted to the IEEE Transactions on Vehicular Technology, titled ”Shortest Path is Sufficient A Solver for Minimizing Data Delivery and Compute Time over the Computing-Aware Networks”.

 ## Implemented Algorithms